charlleskleber/RossManSalesPred/README.md

 The CFO responsible for this plan had a huge difficulty to carry it out because it was necessary to know how much each store was selling and how much it could sell in the short term.
 In addition, there was no easy, automated, or convenient way to obtain this information.

-# 3. Forecast Solution Strategy
+# 3. ML Forecast Solution Strategy

 My strategy to solve this challenge was: